 The status of residents in India is mainly determined by the number of days they stay in India.
 If a person satisfies any of the given conditions, then the person is said to be a resident of India.

-Condition A– The person lived in India for 182 or more days during a financial year, or
+Condition A– The person is in India for 182 days or more during the previous year or

-Condition B– The person is in India for 60 days or more during the current financial year along with living for more than 365 days or more in the immediate previous 4 years.
+Condition B– The person is in India for 60 days or more during the previous year and for 365 days or more during 4 years immediately preceding the relevant previous year.

-If any of the above mentioned condition is met, then a person is necessarily a resident of India.
+If any of the above-mentioned conditions are met, then a person is necessarily a resident of India.
 To make things clear, let us take up an example.

 Non-Resident of India

-Any person who falls under the ‘Resident in India’ category, but does not meets the requirements of ‘Not-Ordinary Resident’ will be treated as ‘Ordinary Resident of India’.
-To simplify, the whole fulcrum of residential status can be illustrated as below:
+Any person who falls under the ‘Resident in India’ category, but does not meet the requirements of ‘Not-Ordinary Resident’ will be treated as an ‘Ordinary Resident of India’.

 If you still have some queries or are facing some issues with respect to understanding the residential status of a person, feel free to ask us.